theGotla/Data-Science-Portfolio/Resume Classification/test.md

 The Data analysis is the most important step for the natural language processing models.
 The following steps are carried out to convert the text into numerical representation/ vector representation
 ##### Data Nomralisation
 - Tokenization (nltk.word_tokenize())
-a.
-Tokenize the string and convert each word into tokens
+  - Tokenize the string and convert each word into tokens
-b.
-With this, each document is represented by a list of tokens
+  -  With this, each document is represented by a list of tokens
 - Removing URL
-a.
-URLs are to be removed as most of the resumes contain a link to their LinkedIn profile
+  -  URLs are to be removed as most of the resumes contain a link to their LinkedIn profile
 - Hashtag mentions
-a.
-There could be lot of hashtags which we removed using regular expression
+  - There could be lot of hashtags which we removed using regular expression
 - Extra White spaces
-a.
-Extra whitespaces have also been removed
+  - Extra whitespaces have also been removed
 - Stop words removal
 - Lemmatization  (nltk.stem.WordNetLemmatizer())